Free Wellness Tools

 BMI

-A rough screening tool — it can't tell muscle from fat.
+A rough screening tool, and it can't tell muscle from fat.
 Please take it with a grain of salt.

 ftin